-Because the prophetic visions tend to be fantastic and since the author was attempting to describe what they observed for which normal verbal conventions didn't suffice, the literal and the figurative may be obscure.
-Beware claiming clarity where none is intended or given definitive predictions are unwise, and possibly dangerous. - 5.3.7.10.3.2 Does the passage teach about chronological events or not?
-In many cases time is disjunct it is often not literal and may be cyclical where events turn back upon themselves.
+Because the prophetic visions tend to be fantastic and since the author was attempting to describe what they observed for which normal verbal conventions couldn't suffice, the literal and the figurative may be obscure.
+Beware claiming clarity where none is intended or given definitive predictions are unwise, and possibly dangerous. - 5.1.4.10.3.2 Does the passage teach about chronological events or not?
+In many cases time is disjunct it is often not literal and may in fact be cyclical where events turn back upon themselves.
 The disjunct nature of time in such writings make distinct predictions difficult if not improbable.
-Again, don't insist for clarity where none is provided even Jesus explained that He did not know the day or time of the end... only the Father knew. - 5.3.7.10.3.3 Is the prediction conditional or unconditional?
+Again, don't insist for clarity where none is provided even Jesus explained that He did not know the day or time of the end... only the Father knew. - 5.1.4.10.3.3 Is the prediction conditional or unconditional?
 Are "trigger events" listed things that must take place first?
-Can these events be identified or are they obscure as well? - 5.3.7.10.3.4 What aspects were of immediate significance to the writer, and what are clearly in the future?
-Look for clues. - 5.3.7.10.3.5 What did the New Testament writers mean or intend when they included OT quotations in their passages were fulfilled?
-5.3.7.10.3.5.1 Some passages have been intentionally fulfilled as
+Can these events be identified or are they obscure as well? - 5.1.4.10.3.4 What aspects were of immediate significance to the writer, and what are clearly in the future?
+Look for clues. - 5.1.4.10.3.5 What did the New Testament writers mean or intend when they included Old Testament quotations in their passages that were fulfilled? - 5.1.4.10.3.5.1 Some passages have been intentionally fulfilled as "here comes your King riding upon a donkey" or the Law having been fulfilled.

-- "here comes your King riding upon a donkey" or the Law having been fulfilled. - 5.3.7.10.3.5.2 It is often helpful to understand the larger passage of OT writings from which the quote was taken there may well be something going on in the context of the quote that the author takes for granted his readers know. - 5.3.7.10.3.5.3 Some passages were fulfilled during Christ's 1st Advent (Mic 5:2), others are postponed for Christ's 2nd Advent such as the final judgment of evil, restoration of creation, etc. - 5.3.7.10.3.5.4 Some draw upon an apparent incidental point of similarity of past & future events like Rachel mourning for her children (Mat 2:17). - 5.3.7.10.3.5.5 Some have multiple applications past, present, and future (Rev 5:10) may refer to reigning in the present age, a future age, and/or in the new Heaven and Earth. - 5.3.7.10.3.6 Does a passage refer to God's people individually (Spiritually) or collectively (institutionally)? - 5.3.7.10.3.6.1 Are predictions of Israel "Spiritual Israel" referring to the remnant and the Church, or to a restored national Israel? - 5.3.7.10.3.6.2 The same idea applies to the "Temple" is the prediction referring to a restored temple in Jerusalem in a reconstituted cultic practice (institutional) or to the Temple of the human heart (Spiritual)? - 5.3.7.10.4 Too often people's theology determines what they believe... or what they have been taught by someone with deficient theology/hermeneutical conventions.
+- 5.1.4.10.3.5.2 It is often helpful to understand the larger passage of Old Testament writings from which the quote was taken there may well be something going on in the context of the quote that the author takes for granted that his readers know. - 5.1.4.10.3.5.3 Some passages were fulfilled during Christ's first Advent (Mic 5:2), others are postponed for Christ's second Advent such as the final judgment of evil, restoration of creation, etc. - 5.1.4.10.3.5.4 Some draw upon an apparent incidental point of similarity of past and future events like Rachel mourning for her children (Matt 2:17). - 5.1.4.10.3.5.5 Some have multiple applications past, present, and future (Rev 5:10) may refer to reigning in the present age, a future age, and/or in the new Heaven and Earth. - 5.1.4.10.3.6 Does a passage refer to God's people individually (Spiritually) or collectively (institutionally)? - 5.1.4.10.3.6.1 Are predictions of Israel meaning "Spiritual Israel" referring to the remnant and the Church, or to a restored national Israel? - 5.1.4.10.3.6.2 The same idea applies to the "Temple" is the prediction referring to a restored temple in Jerusalem with a reconstituted cultic practice (institutional) or to the Temple of the human heart (Spiritual)? - 5.1.4.10.4 Too often people's theology determines what they believe... or what they have been taught by someone with deficient theology and/or hermeneutical conventions.
 Always let the text inform your thinking through the direction of the Holy Spirit.
 God gave us a brain, and He expects us to use it.
-He also gave us the Spirit to guide us, depend on Him to do so.
+He also gave us the Spirit to guide us, depend on Him to do so. - 5.1.4.10.5 As always... where God is clear preach with confidence; where God is vague preach with caution.
+Respect the Scripture... it's job is to master you, not for you to master it.